elven-js/elven.js/README.md

 The purpose is to simplify the usage for primary use cases and open the doors for many frontend tools and approaches.

 It is a script for browsers with a global Window namespace: `ElvenJS`.
 If you need fully functional JavaScript/Typescript SDK (also in Nodejs), please use [erdjs](https://github.com/ElrondNetwork/elrond-sdk-erdjs), an official Typescriot Elrond SDK.

+**You can use it already, but it is under active development, and the API might change, and there could be breaking changes.**

 ### How to use it